 - Struck by/Caught between injuries: Truckers can be injured when performing maintenance on their vehicles, or they can be caught between trailers when trying to disengage one from the other.

 There are many safety programs that you can adapt to your company to protect your drivers.
-At Industrial Compliance & Safety, we will look at the specifications of your hiring client and the regulations of OSHA to write a series of custom safety programs for your transport company.
+At Industrial Compliance & Safety, we will look at the specifications of your hiring client and the regulations of OSHA to write a series of custom written safety programs for your trucking company.
 Here are some of the most common safety programs required for transport/trucking work:

 - Inclement weather